Omnija/nds-undub/README.md

 ## Patches

+- Bleach - The 3rd Phantom
+- Bleach - The Blade of Fate
 - Disgaea DS
 - Elebits - The Adventures of Kai and Zero
 - Mega Man Battle Network 5 - Double Team DS